tangollama/cis411_lab1/labreports/LAB_mw1421.md

 What archictural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+I would choose the broker architecture.
+With the broker architecture, it separates the components to interact with the services.
+It forwards the requests from the client to the server that needs to be contacted.
+It is very flexible, maintainable, and scalable.
+With the 10k+ volunteer opportunities, the broker would receive the client's request and point it to the server that it would need, giving little latency.
+It could also handle lots of data since it can contact different servers.
+So the huge amounts of data can be split into different servers.
+The authorized parties can also traverse the different servers since the broker can just take a request and point them in the right direction.
+There could be something implemented to track where the brokers point certain volunteers, which could also lead to better volunteer opportunities for the volunteer.

+The benefits would be that it is very flexible.
+You can add and disconnect servers at will, so you can add many serveres to handle the many requests that would potentially come.
+The negative points would be that the clients would need to know what they want.
+If they want to just browse around, it would be hard since you have to contact the broker first and it would take you to where you want to go.

+The changes are necessary because with the layered architecture, it cannot handle the amount of requests sent in and would most likely crash the system.
+The layered architecture is made for smaller and fast developments.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).
 2. Augment/improve the assignment.
 Suggest meaningful changes in the assignment and highlight those changes in the extra credit portion of your lab report.